Stocks Lane Primary School

 Our teacher is Mrs Bruce.

-Our teaching assistants are Mr Green and Mr Ratcliffe.
+Our teaching assistants are Mr Green and Mr Ratcliffe is our SEND teaching assistant.

-Click the link to access our topic web for this term which is 'Ancient Egypt'.
+Click the link to access our topic web for this term which is 'Early Islamic Civilizations'.

 Click on the link to view our homework choices for this term.